 2. Why is cast acrylicrequiredfor large aquariums?

-When constructing large aquariums, the choice of material directly impacts the stability and safety of the entire structure.
-Cast acrylic is an unparalleled choice due to its superior chemicalwelding properties, a key factor in ensuring the safe and long-term operation of an aquarium.
-Imagine a massive aquarium containing hundreds of thousands of liters of water.
-Its sidewalls are subjected to extremely high hydrostatic pressure, which continuously acts on all joints.
-Acrylic's unique molecular structure enables "molecular fusion" during solvent welding.
-When a special solvent adhesive is used, the contacting surfaces of the two sheets fuse together, forming a weld zone that is stronger than the original materials.
+When constructing large aquariums, the choice of material itself impacts the stability as well as safety of the whole construction.
+Cast acrylic is unparalleled due to its superior chemical welding properties, a factor in being essential to the upkeep of safe and long-term aquarium operation.
+Take the case of a huge aquarium containing hundreds of thousands of liters of water.
+Its sides are exposed to terribly high hydrostatic pressure that acts upon all the joints all the time.
+The molecular structure of acrylic makes "molecular fusion" possible during solvent welding.
+When two sheets are brought in contact with a special adhesive solvent, their contacting surfaces fuse together and form a weld zone that is far stronger than the material itself.

 3. Is extruded acrylic really inferior to cast acrylic?

-For display props and signage requiring complex bends, extruded acrylic's "memory effect" makes it a particularly ideal choice.
-After thermoforming, it maintains a stable shape for extended periods without the stress-rebound effects of cast materials.
-This, combined with its excellent processability, provides designers with ample design freedom, unconstrained by the inherent limitations of the material.
-Therefore, when these two materials are juxtaposed, the correct question isn't "which is best," but "what is best In applications where thermoforming, precision machining, and cost are crucial, extruded acrylic emerges as the true "best performer."
-These properties ensure its unique and indispensable place in modern manufacturing systems.
+For display props and signage that require complex bends, extruded acrylic's "memory effect" makes it an especially good choice.
+Thermoformed, it will retain a stable shape for many years without the stress-rebound characteristics of cast materials.
+This, combined with its improved process ability, allows the designer great freedom of design, unfettered by the inbuilt limitations of the material.
+Therefore, when these two materials are placed side by side, the question to ask is not "which is best," but "what is best In applications where thermoforming, high-precision machining, and cost economics are critical, extruded acrylic is the true "best performer."
+These qualities confer upon it its unique and inimitable role in modern manufacturing systems.

 4. Can I glue extruded acrylic?